DonnchaC/onionbalance/README.rst

 Configuration
 -------------

-The OnionBalance manager must have access to the private key for the master onion service.
-The address corresponding to this private key is the address that users will use to access your service.
+The OnionBalance management server must have access to the private key for the master onion service.
+This master private key determines the address that users will use to access your onion service.
 This private key must be kept secure.

 The location of the private key must be specified as relative or absolute path under ``key``.
 Each backend Tor onion service instance is listed by it's unique onion address in the `instances` list.

-An example config file is provided in config.yaml.example.
+An example config file is provided in `config.example.yaml <onionbalance/data/config.example.yaml>`_.
 If you have used the ``onionbalance-config`` tool you can simply use the generated config file at ``master/config.yaml``.

 Running
 -------